avivc411/InformationRetrieval/README.md

 1. Click on reset - removes index and posting files (not the corpus)

 Optional filters for queries:
-Cities
+Cities,
-Language
+Language,
-Sementic related terms
+Sementic related terms,
 Strong entities